Race & Social Justice

 • Recognize and better understand ways in which we must collaborate and build on partnerships with people and organizations from communities of color and other marginalized communities

-• Understand and be able to discuss the ways in which each participant will use knowledge learned through RSJ presentations and workshops to continue placing people served through YWCA at the center of our work
+• Understand and be able to discuss the ways in which each participant will use knowledge learned to continue placing people served through YWCA at the center of our work

 YWCA is a key member of the community.
 We share a passion for change and work toward it locally by advocating on issues that impact our program participants and services.